Putnam-Lab/Lab_Management/Bioinformatics_&_Coding/Bluewaves/Submitting_Job.md

 --CPU 20 --full_cleanup
 ```

 First, how would you make this file?
-You need to run the job script from inside the cluster so it is easiest to make a job script inside the cluster instead of making it on your text editor and copying it to Bluewaves.
+You need to run the job script from inside the cluster so it is easiest to make a job script inside the cluster instead of making it on your text editor and secure copying it to Bluewaves.
 Thankfully you can use the program `nano` to do this.
-If you are in Bluewaves, or your personal computer in the terminal, and run the command `nano myscript.sh` a blank file will come up for you to type into. **If you want to write a shell script it needs to have the .sh file ending.** You can also paste into a nano file, but you cannot select and modify things with your curser.
+If you are in Bluewaves, or your personal computer in the terminal, and run the command `nano myscript.sh` a blank file will come up for you to type into. **If you want to write a shell script it needs to have the .sh file ending.** You can also paste into a nano file, but you cannot select and modify things with your curser while using the command line.

 ## Job Script Components